JavaScript is required for this site to function.

 }

-Look at the left edge of the grid container and the heading above in the following image.
-The left edge and the beginning of the heading should align.
-What is happening is that the border of the grid extends out of the parent container (since outlines don't take up space).
-This is barely noticeable and not really an issue unless you have quite thick borders.
+Look at the left edge of the grid container and the heading above in the following example.
+The two should align, but the outlines on the outer grid items extend beyond the container because they do not take up space.
+This is barely noticeable and usually not an issue unless the lines are quite thick.

 .ruled-grid {